Jubo League leader beaten to death

 The deceased Nazrul Islam Bhuiyan, 40, was assistant general secretary of Jubo League's Noagaon union unit.

-Shamsul Alam, chairman of Noagaon upazila parishad, said while travelling on an autorickshaw, Nazrul had an argument with its driver.
+Shamsul Alam, chairman of Noagaon union parishad, said while travelling on an autorickshaw, Nazrul had an argument with its driver.
 Then the driver called other local divers and beat him to death.

 "We got the news around 5:00pm and found him dead at Araihazar upazila health complex," he added.